Aug 19, 2019

 Cloud storage is a convenient and cost-effective solution for medical practices and facilities, but precautions must be taken to ensure stored patient data (PHI) is secure.
 This article has tips for choosing a cloud service provider.

-Reducing Risk of a Pathology Malpractice Claim
+Pathology: Reducing Malpractice Claim Risks

 By recognizing the risks associated with their specialty, pathologists can bring about changes that result in faster, higher-quality, and safer care.
 This course requires reading six pathology-related articles published by The Doctors Company, answering a series of questions, and reflecting on changes that could reduce risks and improve care in your practice setting.